medhallal/mTrash/README.md

 Clone the repository to your local machine

-Very important: The directory containing the `DeleteFiles.ps1` script must be d
+Very important: The directory containing the `DeleteFiles.ps1` script must be different from the directory that will be used to store the files and folders to be deleted.
+Otherwise, the script will delete itself.

 ### Manually Running the Script